chikatsi-Joel/chikatsi-Joel/README.md

 - 👋 Hi, I’m @chikatsi-Joel
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning this area
+- 🌱 I am a student in data science and passionate about coding.

 <!---
 chikatsi-Joel/chikatsi-Joel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.